 Similarly, diagnosing Coronary Microvascular Disease is difficult using standard cardiac diagnostics that are designed to identify large blockages in large coronary arteries.
 Dr. Noel Bairey Merz believes that the best current diagnostic test for detecting MVD may be something called coronary reactivity testing.
 This angiogram-like test lasts 60-90 minutes and allows doctors to see how very small vessels supplying the heart respond to different “challenges” from medications.

 UPDATE: Coronary vasospasm disorders have also been found to be caused by a rare allergic reaction called Kounis Syndrome, treated with corticosteroids and antihistamines.
-See also: Mast Attack by microbiologist Dr. Lisa Klimas who has written a 4-part series of articles on Kounis Syndrome.
+See also: Mast Attack by microbiologist Dr. Lisa Klimas who has written on Mast Cell Diseases and Kounis Syndrome.

 ANOTHER UPDATE: There may also be a line between hypothyroid issues and spasm disorders.
 Learn how this heart patient tracked down the culprit here.